LiLuo086/customer-churn-analysis/README.md

 Source: [Databel Telecom Customer Churn Dataset](https://www.kaggle.com/datasets/muftau/investigating-customer-churn)

-The dataset contains 6,687 customer records with customer status, demographic, contract information, and subscription details.
+The dataset contains 6,687 customer records with 29 columns regarding customer status, demographic, contract information, and subscription details.

+This dataset is a snapshot of the database at a specific time, so there is no time dimension in the dataset.

 The metadata about this dataset is stored in the file `metadata.xlsx`.